Best Things 3 Alternatives in 2026: 9 Apps Compared

 Why switch from Things 3: TickTick takes a different approach that may better fit your specific workflow and priorities.

-5. Amazing Marvin — users who want maximum customisation — 94+ toggleable productivity strategies th
+5. Amazing Marvin — best for users who want maximum customisation of their productivity system

 Best for: Users who want maximum customisation — 94+ toggleable productivity strategies that let you build a system tailored to how your brain works